Capital Improvement Projects

-A new Environmental Science Building is designed to capitalize on Skyline College’s unique location overlooking the Pacific Ocean, a new Social Science and Creative Arts Complex will establish an inviting gateway to an expanded central quad, and the expansion of campus parking will ease congestion and improve student access.
-Additionally, a new STEM Center , recently approved, will move into Building 7, creating a new central space for students to collaborate and learn.
+A new Environmental Science Building is designed to capitalize on Skyline College’s unique location overlooking the Pacific Ocean and the expansion of campus parking will ease congestion and improve student access.
+Additionally, a new STEM Center will move into Building 7, creating a new central space for students to collaborate and learn.

-All of this will build a more collegiate sense of place.
-The campus gateway and expanded quad will invite us to build community and share experiences, and the new summit overlook will encourage us to look to the horizon and educate for the future.
+All of this will build a more collegiate sense of place encouraging us to look to the horizon and educate for the future.

 Safety Enhancements Around Campus

 The leadership of Skyline College is committed to ensuring the safety of all students, faculty and staff.
 There are many ways in which we are working diligently to be as prepared as possible for any future campus emergency.

 - Wiring will be replaced to improve the operation of the EAS in Pacific Heights.
 This work will be completed as part of the Pacific Heights swing space project and system performance will be improved for start of spring semester 2019.

 - Pacific Heights will have additional ACAMs installed as part of the Pacific Heights swing space project.
 Construction began in April 2018, work will be completed in December 2018 in time for the start of spring semester 2019.